ma-ji/css/docs/final.md

 ## Policy impact of public administration scholarship

-This dataset consists of three parts: 1) Bibliography data of over 44,000 policy documents that cite public administration scholarship, these documents are compiled from more than a thousand different sources from 180+ different countries.
+This dataset consists of four parts: 1) Bibliography data of over 44,000 policy documents that cite public administration scholarship, these documents are compiled from more than a thousand different sources from 180+ different countries.
 2) Full texts of these policy documents.
 3) Bibliography data of articles from nearly 200 peer-reviewed journals cited by the policy documents.
 4) Full texts of these journals articles.

 ## [GDELT Project](https://www.gdeltproject.org/)